newsuk/times-release-notifications/README.md

 - `RELEASED_BY` - The name of the user who released
 - `SLACK_URL_RELEASE` - The slack webhook url for the appropriate channel to post to

-Times Release notification uses git api to retrieve the release notes.
+Times Release Notification uses git api to retrieve the release notes.
 If your github repo is private you also need to ensure the following additional environment variable is set

-- `GIT_TOKEN` - The git access token in order to access github api on a private repo
+- `RELEASE_BOT_TOKEN` - The access token in order to access github api on a private repo

 More information about git access token [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)